AndreAlz/Directory/README.md

 This app was built to control the differents *annexes* we have in a contact center, improving their **search**, **control** and **management**.
 To understand how Shiny works in general, you have to understand the concept of a different paradigm, **reactive programming**.

+> Reactive programming is a subset of asynchronous programming and a paradigm where the availability of new information drives the logic forward rather than having control flow driven by a thread-of-execution.
+>- Jonas Bonér and Viktor Klang, [Reactive Programming vs. Reactive Systems](https://www.oreilly.com/ideas/reactive-programming-vs-reactive-systems)

 This is an example of how the Shiny app looks like in the end:

 ![Overview](https://user-images.githubusercontent.com/31576039/45829616-f847d500-bcc0-11e8-9883-ce55a82eb261.png)